harinarayana1457-cmyk/Styrud/README.md

-# Studio: Premium NotebookLM + Recall Study Workspace
+# Styrud: Premium NotebookLM + Recall Study Workspace

-**Studio** is a premium, macOS-inspired study workspace combining the multi-speaker research synthesis of Google's **NotebookLM** with the force-directed semantic clustering map of **Recall**.
+**Styrud** is a premium, macOS-inspired study workspace combining the multi-speaker research synthesis of Google's **NotebookLM** with the force-directed semantic clustering map of **Recall**.
 Built on a React (TypeScript) + Vite frontend and a FastAPI backend, Studio transforms your PDFs, text files, and link bookmarks into a customized, animated visual study galaxy.

 ---